AhmedYasser1997/DialectClassification/README.md

 **go.html and master.html:** templates folder that contains 2 HTML files for the app front-end

 ## Running the project:
+1. In the project's directory, type `python model_training_script.py` to build the machine learning model
-Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run your web app.
     `python run.py`

 3. Go to http://localhost:3001/